Decatur Misdemeanor Crimes

 Being arrested for any misdemeanor is serious.
 In Georgia, you can be charged with DUI with a blood alcohol content (BAC) as low as .05, if law enforcement believes you are impaired.
 Upon conviction, driving privileges can be suspended for one year.

-Do not take chances with your career, or your future—if arrested on a misdemeanor in Atlanta, act quickly.
+Do not take chances with your career, or your future—if arrested on a misdemeanor in Decatur, act quickly.
 Jim Michael is a criminal defense lawyer dedicated to protecting your personal rights and your freedom.

-Contact a skilled Atlanta criminal defense lawyer
+Contact a skilled Decatur criminal defense lawyer

 With an outstanding reputation for protecting the rights of those charged under Georgia law, we serve the following counties: